JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 # Introduction
 The 0.14 release of the open source [Bevy](https://bevyengine.org) game engine is coming up, and with it, the release of an experimental virtual geometry feature that I've been working on for several months.

-In this blog post, I'm going to give a technical deep dive into Bevy's new "meshlet" feature, what improvements it bring, techniques I tried that did or did not work out, and what I'm looking to improve on in the future.
+In this blog post, I'm going to give a technical deep dive into Bevy's new "meshlet" feature, what improvements it brings, techniques I tried that did or did not work out, and what I'm looking to improve on in the future.
 There's a lot that I've learned (and a _lot_ of code I've written and rewritten multiple times), and I'd like to share what I learned in the hope that it will help others.

 ![Example scene for the meshlet renderer](showcase.png)